filecoin-project/FIPs/FIPS/fip-off-chain-window-post.md

 ### Submitting Invalid Proofs Is Irrational

 ### Disputing Proofs Is Rational

 Currently, there are two reasons to dispute an invalid proof:

 1. To maximize profits as a miner by minimizing the power of other miners.
 2. To ensure the healthy operation of the network.
 Organizations invested in the continued operation of the network and the reliability of it's storage have a vested interest in ensuring that all data purported to be stored on the network is being correctly proven.

+Disputing a proof does not currently give a reward.
+There are three potential sources of funds:

+1. Unlocked/spendable funds.
+2. Collateral.
+3. Vesting rewards.

+Any rational miner submitting invalid proofs will drain their unlocked funds down to 0.
+That means funds would need to come from either collateral or vesting rewards.
+Unfortunately, taking from either would affect circulating supply and could be used to extract "locked" funds.

 ### Including Proof Dispute Messages Is Rational